 - Ask the Salesperson – what do they think the solution to the problem is.
 Solicit input from them on what they think they need to change.
 Avoid giving advice or telling the salesperson what they need to do.

 - Design a Mutually Agreed-on Plan – this plan should be a comprehensive, clearly defined, results-oriented plan.
 The plan should include activity goals and results or production goals that both parties can agree to.

 - Set a Follow-Up – following agreement on the plan, the rep must understand that the sales manager will closely scrutinize sales activity and results.
-The follow-up plan includes weekly meeting with the manager to go over results and progress.
+The follow-up plan includes weekly meetings with the manager to go over results and progress.

 When salespeople don’t hit the targets, the manager needs to hold their feet to the fire.
-In some cases it may be necessary to renegotiate the expectations.
-But if the expectations were fair to begin with it is better for the manager to send the salesperson on to another career opportunity.
+In some cases, it may be necessary to renegotiate the expectations.
+But if the expectations were fair, to begin with, it is better for the manager to send the salesperson on to another career opportunity.